• Skip to primary navigation

 Reply

-15. Jessica Burr
+9. Jessica Burr says

 January 10, 2014 at 12:52 am

 LOVE THIS!
 I have made several batches in the last couple of days!
-I made my own greek yogurt and this was a great way to use it!
+I made my own Greek yogurt and this was a great way to use it!
 I even used it in a recipe for scalloped potatoes!
 Delish!
 Thank you!

 Reply